 Kids who are bullied are known to perform worse than their counterparts who are not bullied.
 The most probable cause is because either they are mentally frustrated due to the bullying or because they miss school to avoid bullying.

 Bullying can give a severe blow to the self-esteem of the person who is bullied.
-A lower self-esteem can also lead to depression or the person committing suicide.
+Lower self-esteem can also lead to depression or the person committing suicide.

 Another major effect of bullying is loss of appetite and sleep.
-When a person is bullied, they start to live in a constant fear which makes them loose their hunger and render night's sleepless.
+When a person is bullied, they start to live in a constant fear which makes them lose their hunger and render night's sleeplessness.

 A teen or tween who is bullied will face ranging fits of emotions.
-At time they will become extremely quiet fearing even little movements and at other they will blow out their anger on whoever comes in front of them.
+At times they will become extremely quiet fearing even little movements and at others, they will blow out their anger on whoever comes in front of them.